Ben Cantelon

 “A week later, I got a call from Mike Pilavachi (co-founder/leader of Soul Survivor) saying that he felt God telling him that I needed to lead worship.
 It was incredible – a real God moment."

 Seven years on and Ben is an established worship leader and songwriter within the UK and beyond.
 In 2007, Kingsway released Ben’s first project, an EP titled Daylight Breaks Through.
-Then there was the co-write of “Happy Day” with Tim Hughes, a move from Soul Survivor to join Tim at Holy Trinity Brompton, London and marriage.
+Then there was the co-writer of “Happy Day” with Tim Hughes, a move from Soul Survivor to join Tim at Holy Trinity Brompton, London, and marriage.

-Ben is now working with Worship Central, a worship training school under the auspices of Holy Trinity; and his songs continue to make an impact within the global church.
+Ben contributed with Worship Central, a worship training school under the auspices of Holy Trinity; and his songs continue to make an impact within the global church.
 In 2009, Kingsway released Ben’s debut, full-length solo album, Running After You.
 He was also featured on Worship Central’s debut live album, Spirit Break Out.
 Each project showcases Ben’s clear commitment to crafting great music without sacrificing accessibility.

 “Our songs, our sounds and our creativity should only ever be the tool that helps us worship - never the focus.
 For no matter how bright or bold our work, it will never be a match for the fullness in Christ.”